-Juicy chicken thighs, tender baby artichokes, plenty of dill, and a good squeeze of lemon bring bold Mediterranean flavors to my recipe for pan roasted chicken and artichokes.
+Juicy chicken thighs, tender baby artichokes, plenty of dill, and a good squeeze of lemon bring bold Mediterranean flavors to my recipe for pan roasted chicken thighs and artichokes.

 Anyone who has been reading along here, will probably know that one of my favorite basic techniques is pan roasting.
 Especially chicken thighs!

 - It’s so easy.